Bengal: South Bengal

-South Bengal covers the southwestern Bangladesh and the southern part of the Indian state of West Bengal.The Bangladeshi part includes Khulna Division, Barisal Division and the proposed Faridpur Division The Indian part of South Bengal includes 12 districts: Kolkata, Howrah, Hooghly, Burdwan, East Midnapur, West Midnapur, Purulia, Bankura, Birbhum, Nadia, South 24 Parganas, North 24 Parganas.
+South Bengal covers the southwestern Bangladesh and the southern part of the Indian state of West Bengal.
+The Bangladeshi part includes Khulna Division, Barisal Division and the proposed Faridpur Division The part of South Bengal of West Bengal includes Presidency division, Burdwan division and Medinipur division.

 The Sundarbans, a major biodiversity hotspot, is located in South Bengal.
 Bangladesh hosts 60% of the forest, with the remainder in India.

 Southeast Bengal

-Southeast Bengal refers to the hilly and coastal Bengali-speaking areas of Chittagong Division in southeastern Bangladesh.
-Southeast Bengal is noted for its thalassocratic and seafaring heritage.
+Southeast Bengal refers to the hilly-coastal Chittagonian-speaking and coastal Bengali-speaking areas of Chittagong Division in southeastern Bangladesh.
+The region is noted for its thalassocratic and seafaring heritage.
 The area was dominated by the Bengali Harikela and Samatata kingdoms in antiquity.
-It was known to Arab traders as Harkand in the 9th century.
-During the medieval period, the region was ruled by the Sultanate of Bengal, the Kingdom of Tripura, the Kingdom of Mrauk U, the Portuguese Empire and the Mughal Empire, prior to the advent of British rule.
+It was known to Arab traders as Samandar in the 9th century.
+During the medieval period, the region was ruled by the Chandra dynasty, the sultanate of Bengal, the kingdom of Tripura, the kingdom of Mrauk U, the Portuguese Empire and the Mughal Empire, prior to the advent of British rule.
 The Chittagonian language, a sister of Bengali is prevalent in coastal areas of southeast Bengal.
 Along with its Bengali population, it is also home to Tibeto-Burman ethnic groups, including the Chakma, Marma, Tanchangya and Bawm peoples.

 Southeast Bengal is considered a bridge to Southeast Asia and the northern parts of Arakan are also historically considered to be a part of it.